-To compete at global poker tournaments, you need to be an absolute professional with years of experience, because the competition is tighter than the job situation.
+To compete for big money at the global poker tournaments, you need to be an absolute professional with years of experience, because the competition is tighter than the current job situation.
 Competition is so tight that even pro players struggle to stay afloat.
 A lot of tips can be seen when it comes to winning in tournaments like these.
 Some may be better than others but try to get as much as possible.
 Here are a few tips that can help you compete better at competitions like these.

 Most professional poker players bet more preflop, i.e. on the first betting stage more often than others.
 This aggressive move is based on a general rule of thumb in poker saying “Open small and often”.
 This way, you can keep getting considerable amounts without losing much and even if you lose, too much will not be lost because it is the starting stage.
 The small blind can be expected to pay back with 15% of hands, the big blind leaving 40%.